luisfurquim/prana/README.md

 Eventually someone could point out that this project is like a competitor to great popular platforms (like Angular, React, Vue, etc.) and, different from them, is a very small, simple and limited solution.
 So, that's exactly the point: it is a solution intended to be small and simple!

-This Readme instructions are still under construction, there is more to come!

 # How to use it